 The auditor must ask the feedlot staff who they get nutritional advice from and determine whether this individual is a nutritionist or veterinarian, to ensure that the feedlot is provided with competent advice to ensure rations meet the nutritional needs of all cattle for feeding during all weather conditions to reduce the risk of digestive disorders.
-Auditors must request to view a documented Feeding Protocol/program from the nutritionist and/or veterinarian that meets CFIA Feed Regulations https://laws-lois.justice.gc.ca/eng/regulations/SOR-83-593/index.html;
+A veterinarian has a Doctor of Veterinary Medicine degree (DVM) and a medical license from the provincial veterinary medical association in Canada in which he/she practices.
+A nutritionist has a recognized degree e.g., Masters or PhD, in ruminant nutrition from an accredited institution.
+Auditors must request to view a documented feeding protocol/program from the nutritionist and/or veterinarian that meets CFIA Feed Regulations.